-There is no denying that Mykonos is the place in Greece to party.
-These five venues are sure to get visitors in the mood to groove:
+There is no denying that Mykonos is the Hellenic capital of parting.
+After sunset, these five venues are sure to get you into the mood to groove:

 Astra is a club and lounge hybrid with its casual vibe in the afternoon, turning into a more upbeat social destination in the evening.
 Astra is the place to be seen, a place to experience the true Mykonian lifestyle.

 Cavo is one of the most famous beach clubs on the island.
 Located on Paradise beach, it’s a top contender when it comes to the Mykonos nightlife scene.
 The club consistently invites the world’s top EDM DJs attracting thousands of partiers every summer.
-Visitors who want to head over to the open-air venue better book a table beforehand.
+If you want to head over to the open-air venue, it’s best to book a table beforehand.